hassandyb/swifty-companion/readme.md

 # Swifty Companion

 This is a **42 Network** project.
-Swifty Companion is a mobile application built with React Native and Expo that allows you to search for 42 students and view their profiles, skills, and projects using the 42 API.
+Swifty Companion is a mobile application built with React Native and Expo that allows you to search for 42 Profiles and view their profiles, skills, and projects using the 42 API.

 ## Prerequisites